 by the Malta Government to file Malta citizenship or

-residency by investment applications.
+residency applications.

-Our team
+Our team includes immigration

-includes immigration specialists working exclusively
+specialists working exclusively on Malta citizenship

-process, from start to finish.
-We will work with you
+the entire application process, from start to finish.

-until your Malta citizenship or residency by investment
+We will work with you until your Malta citizenship or

-application has been approved and you have received
+residency by investment application has been approved

 Apart from our expertise in immigration law, we offer comprehensive assistance in real estate acquisition and leasing.
 Additionally, our associates specialize in company formation and provide tax advisory services to a diverse clientele, including high net worth individuals, owner-managed businesses, and larger corporations.